balanced-dev/yuzu-docs/docs/definition/javascript.md

 `{state file name}` is just the name of your JSON file for a block/page state without the `.json` extention.
 Directory structure is irrelevant.

-For example if we had a file located at `_dev/_templates/blocks/_homepage/carousel/data/carousel_no-slides.json`, to retrieve the HTML and JSON purely for that state we'd call `/api/getResolved/carousel_no-slides`
+For example if we had a file located at `/_dev/_templates/blocks/_homepage/carousel/data/carousel_no-slides.json`, to retrieve the HTML and JSON purely for that state we'd call `/api/getResolved/carousel_no-slides`

 For the HTML we'd use the response object's `text` property, whereas for the data we'd use `json`.

 ---

 # Our preferences
--   We prefer to use data attributes over JS prefixed classes as they're more obvious in the markup, more flexible if data as you can assign values to them and keeps classes for styling only
+-   We prefer to use data attributes over JS prefixed classes as they're more obvious while scanning the markup
 -   We tend to pass most variables into the JS via a JSON object being passed through a data attribute, picked up and used in our scripts

     For example: